Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Numerical simulations and results

 We find the same three evolutionary paths as in the first order case.
 Most combinations result in a numerical instability at the onset of neutrino trapping, as shown for the example of model M2-11 in \figref{Fig:fails}.
 As in the unstable first order runs, the instability develops in the optically thick core and causes catastrophic oscillations in the electron and lepton fractions which quickly lead to a termination of the simulations.

-All simulations with $(b, b') = \left( b, \frac{(1-b)^2}{2b} \right) = (-1/2, -9/4)$ avoid this instability, irrespective of the values of $a$ and $a'$.
-However, within the basic set of the 16 models M2-11 -- M2-44 only the choice $a < 0$ and $a' = \frac{(1-a)^2}{2a}$ produces stable and correct results that, like for M1-1, agree very well with the reference simulation both in the evolution of global quantities (\figref{Fig:rsh1} and \figref{Fig:rsh2}) and in the profiles at specific times (\figref{Fig:profiles1} and \figref{Fig:profiles2}).
-The differences with model RK2 are limited to minor details such as the width of the shock wave (bottom panel of \figref{Fig:profiles1}) or a small offset in the neutrino luminosity outside the shock wave.
+All simulations with avoid this instability, irrespective of the values of $a$ and $a'$.
+However, within the basic set of the 16 models M2-11 -- M2-44 only the choice $a < 0$ and $a' = (1-a)^2/2a$ produces stable and correct results that, like for M1-1, agree very well with the reference simulation both in the evolution of global quantities (\figref{Fig:rsh}) and in the profiles at specific times (\figref{Fig:profiles}).
+The differences with model RK2 are limited to minor details such as the width of the shock wave (second panel of \figref{Fig:profiles}) or a small offset in the neutrino luminosity outside the shock wave.

-Models M2-41, M2-42, and M2-43 with $(b,b') = (-1/2,-9/4)$ and $(a,a') \ne (-1/2,-9/4)$ show the same behavior as model M1-4 (see \figref{Fig:semifails1}, \figref{Fig:semifails2}, \figref{Fig:semifails-prof1} and \figref{Fig:semifails-prof2}).
+Models M2-41, M2-42, and M2-43 with $(b,b') = (-1/2,-9/4)$ and $(a,a') \ne (-1/2,-9/4)$ show the same behavior as model M1-4 (see \figref{Fig:semifails} and \figref{Fig:semifails-prof}).
 Until close to the point at which the source terms in the energy equation become stiff, they follow the reference simulation.
 At that point, however, they yield an incorrect PNS with too low $Y_{e,l}^{\mathrm{cnt}}$, too shallow density profiles, and too low entropy.
 The luminosities and mean energies show the same deviations from RK2 as found in M1-4, and all models suffer the same numerical instabilities after a time of $t_{\mathrm{pb}} \sim 300 - 400 \, \mathrm{ms}$.

 We added models M2-44-1 -- M2-44-4 similar to M2-44.
-Their results agree well with those of model M2-44, indicating that stability and accuracy do not depend on the specific values as long as $(a', b') = \left(\frac{(1-a)^2}{2 a}, \frac{(1-b)^2}{2b}\right)$ and $a,b < 0$ are satisfied.
+Their results agree well with those of model M2-44, indicating that stability and accuracy do not depend on the specific values as long as and $a,b < 0$ are satisfied.

 Another group of simulations, models M2-51 -- M2-55, probe positive values of $a$ and $b$ between $1/2$ and $1$, which according to \Eqref{eq:choiceb2a} and \eqref{eq:choiceb2} could also lead to a stable evolution.
 However, we find that all simulations with $b=3/4$ are unstable.
 If we set, as in M2-44, $(b,b') = (-1/2, -9/4)$, we obtain a stable and correct simulation with $(a,a') = (3/4, 1/24)$ and a stable, but incorrect one with $(a,a') = (3/4, -1/8)$.